Mucking about with Merlot

 Together we cook up a storm in our teeny-tiny Cape Town kitchen.
 My gran’s chicken pie and souskluitjies.
 Her old-fashioned ice cream made with Ideal milk.
 But also other stuff.
 Loads of French-inspired dishes, because I have a grand amour for la belle France.
 And dishes that suggest many hours of unbecoming sweaty slaving, while in reality I just chucked a few things in a pot and put my feet up with a trashy romance novel and a glass of chardonnay.

 I’m a freelance recipe developer, food stylist and food photographer.
 Melkkos & Merlot is my blog baby, my space where I can experiment freely with new recipe ideas and share old favourites.
+And because I spent an awful lot of money at the Cape Wine Academy learning to be a fancy lush, I share a bit of that too.

 Yours in kitchen adventure